 Pre-authorized payments withdraw money automatically from your bank account to pay the monthly balance of your bill.

-Payment arrangements allow you to pay overdue balances within a set period of time in one of two ways:
+If available, Payment arrangements allow you to pay overdue balances within a set period of time in one of two ways:

 If you have a security deposit, it can be divided into up to three, equal monthly payments that will be used to pay for